 It’s not enough to simply know where your money is going.
 Instead, you should decide where you want your money to go and make changes in your spending to stick to your new budget.

-Creating a financial plan is an important step, but it doesn’t mean anything if you don’t follow through.
-Being intentional about where your money is going is how you can take your financial plan from just a plan to a reality.
+Creating a holistic financial plan is an important step, but it doesn’t mean anything if you don’t follow through.
+By being intentional about where your money is going, you can turn your financial plan into a reality.

-Once you’ve answered these important questions, you craft a budget that accommodates each area of your financial plan, as well as sets spending goals for your monthly spending.
+Once you’ve answered these important questions, you can craft a budget that accommodates each component of your financial plan, as well as sets spending goals for your monthly spending.